Ataxia: Types, Causes, Symptoms, Treatments

-The challenges a person faces when living with ataxia such as loss of independence, or having a child with a form of ataxia, might make you feel alone or lead to anxiety and depression.
+The challenges a person faces when living with ataxia, such as loss of independence, or having a child with a form of ataxia, might make you feel alone or lead to anxiety and depression.
 Interactions with a counselor or therapist may decrease your sense of isolation and help you to cope.
-You might also find understanding and encouragement in a support group, either for ataxia itself or for an underlying condition such as multiple sclerosis or cancer.
+You might also find understanding and encouragement in a support group for ataxia or an underlying condition such as multiple sclerosis or cancer.

 While support groups are not for everyone, they can be good sources of information.
-Group members often times know about the latest treatments and often share their own experiences.
+Group members often know about the latest treatments and share their experiences.
 If you are interested, your doctor might be able to recommend a group in your community.

-Spinocerebellar ataxia - In Europe the estimated incidence is 1-3 individuals per 100,000 population.
+- Spinocerebellar ataxia: The estimated incidence is 1-3 individuals per 100,000 population in Europe.

-Ataxia telangiectasia (A-T) - A primary immunodeficiency disease that affects a number of different organs in the body.
+- Ataxia telangiectasia (A-T): A primary immunodeficiency disease that affects several different organs in the body.
 It is a rare, recessive genetic disorder of childhood that occurs in between 1 out of 40,000 and 1 out of 100,000 persons worldwide.

-Friedreich ataxia - Affects 1-2 per 100,000 population in the US and worldwide.
-Although rare, it makes up half of all the hereditary ataxic disorders.
-Hereditary means there is a genetic defect leading to formation of disease; ataxic means loss of coordination in movement.
+- Friedreich ataxia: Affects 1-2 per 100,000 population in the US and worldwide.
+Although rare, it makes up half of all hereditary ataxic disorders.
+Hereditary means a genetic defect that leads to disease formation; ataxic means loss of coordination in movement.